 The Account by Administrator form is to be completed unless an exemption has been granted.

-Where the accounts are to be lodged depends on the adult’s assets.
+If no partial exemption is approved, where the accounts are to be lodged depends on the amount of the adult’s assets.

 Assets more than $50,000